alexdmacon/team-profile-generator/README.md

 ## Usage

 From the command line, navigate to downloaded team-profile-generator folder and enter "node index.js" to run the app.
 Follow the prompts from there.
 At the time I am writing this README, I have not added validation to check user input, so please be on your best behavior and try to stick to the appropriate format implied by the questions.
 If I have time later, I will fix this.
-Anyway, the HTML file will write to the "dist" folder when you're done.
+For now, the HTML file will write to the "dist" folder when you're done.

 ![team profile generator screenshot](assets/team-profile-generator.png)